 Why the Serie A continues to be beloved and what do its fans think of fantacalcio

-The Serie A has undergone many phases, most of them glorious ones.
+The fantays Serie tier A has undergone many phases, most of them glorious ones.
 It was one of the truly great domestic leagues, popular enough that foreigners paid notice.
 Then, during the 1990s, the glory years of calcio, it was the most popular league in the world.
 It boasted having the most technically and tactically advanced players and managers.
 As for its fans, they had earned the reputation as being some of the most passionate supporters in the world.

 The Serie A is currently undergoing something of a makeover.
 Yes, Italian teams never stopped powerful clubs across European competitions.
 But, Serie A’s status as the most popular European league has been usurped by La Liga and the English Premier League.
 Some would argue that the Spanish and British federations adapted easier to marketing trends.
 Serie A lost little of its quality, with matches routinely masterclasses in football tactics.
 On the other hand, its rivals had football stars, players and managers, that the general public was anxious to watch.